maximthomas/gortas/README.md

 ### Realm

-There could be different realms - for example, `staff` realm for employees and `clients` realm for the clients.
+There could be different realms - for example, `staff` realm for employees and `clients` realm for clients.
 All realms use their own user data stores.
 For example, for staff users, we will use an enterprise LDAP user directory, for clients we could use another database, for example, MongoDB.
-A realm contains authentication modules, authentication chains, and user data store.
+Every realm contains authentication modules, authentication chains, and user data store.

 ### Authentication Module